 Santa Claus is also known for the advertisements by Coca-Cola.
 In the advertisement that first used Santa Claus’ image for profitable gain had a department store Santa Claus sit down drinking a bottle of Coca-Cola.
 This was painted by Fred Mizen in December 1930 for the Saturday Evening Post.
 The following year an advertising agency, D’Arcy Advertising Agency, wanted Santa Claus to look realistic and symbolic.
 They hired Haddon Sundblom to develop an advertisement that had the warm and fuzzy feeling of the holiday season.
 He used the Clement Clark Moore’s 1822 poem “T’was the Night Before Christmas” has inspiration.
 The advertisement was first used in many magazines like the New Yorker, the Saturday Evening Post, Ladies Home Journal and the National Geographic in 1931.
 The red coat colour used the colour of his coat was carried over from other publications that used the same colour.
 This marked the use of a gift giving saint with a brand for Christmas that was used annually from 1931 to 1964.

 Other companies over the years have used the image of Santa Claus in advertisements since the 1900s to now too like Macy’s, Sears Roebuck, Eaton’s, M&M’s, Jello, Kodak Camera, Got Milk? and Reddi-Wip.
-Even the Fashion Santa at Yorkdale Mall has a red coat bearded Santa just a fitter Santa.
+Even the Fashion Santa at Yorkdale Mall has a red coat with a long trimmed beard, just a fitter Santa.